Merle Thornton: Regatta Hotel protest

 In Archiving the feminist self: reflections on the personal papers of Merle Thornton, Margaret Henderson notes that the protest “occurred four years before the first women’s liberation group met in Australia.”
 The protest marked the beginning of second wave feminist action in Brisbane and gained significant media coverage.
 Thornton and Bogner's protest, which addressed the public-private split for women, is recognised as a defining moment in the women's liberation movement in Australia.
 Kay Saunders notes, "when you use the term ‘‘second wave’’ it actually started in Brisbane."

 Thornton stated, "What we did at the Regatta represented an idea whose time had come.
 It was the idea of ending the confinement of women to the private domestic world."

 The public's reaction to the protest was mixed.
-Thornton received hate-mail letters accusing her of being a communist, questioned her mothering capabilities, and cast doubts on her morality.
-In 2014, the Regatta Hotel celebrated the protest with the naming of Merle's Bar.
+Thornton received hate-mail letters accusing her of being a communist, questioning her mothering capabilities, and casting doubts on her morality.

+In 1970 the law was changed to allow women to be served drinks in public bars in Queensland.

+In 2014, the Regatta Hotel celebrated the protest by renaming the bar Merle's Bar.

 In 2009 as part of the Q150 celebrations, the 1965 Regatta Hotel protest was announced as a “Q150 Icon” under the category of a "Defining Moment" for Queensland.

 Thornton campaigned for women's issues throughout her life including demanding equal pay for women and removing the marriage bar for women in public service.

 Creative pursuits

 Thornton has also achieved accomplishments as a screenwriter, playwright and author.
 Thornton's screenwriting appears on several episodes of the popular Australian television series Prisoner.
 Thornton's stage play, Playing Mothers and Fathers, had a successful season at the Carlton Courthouse in 1990.

 In the 1980s and 1990s, Thornton served as Chair of Women in Film and Television and Victorian Chair of the Australian Writers’ Guild.

 Thornton published her first novel, After Moonlight, in 2004.

 Thornton also contributed in academics to the field of feminist and social theory.
-Thornton's current research interests include philosophy, the politics of the advancement of women, Aboriginal thought, and the education of Aboriginal Australians.
+Thornton's later research interests included philosophy, the politics of the advancement of women, Aboriginal thought, and the education of Aboriginal Australians.